hassan2nwar/spamshieldai/DEPLOY_QUICKSTART.md

 **Option B:** If models are too large:
 1. Go to API service → **Volumes** tab
 2. Create a volume and mount to `/app/models`
-3. Upload models via Railway CLI or SSH
+3. Upload models via Railway CLI or SSH, or set `MODEL_BASE_URL` in the API variables to download them at startup.

 ### Step 6: Get Your URLs